Wisconsin representatives take up right-to-work bill

 Supporters cast the measure as an incentive for keeping and attracting businesses and jobs, while opponents call the bill a thinly disguised assault on organized labor.

-“Unions argue that they benefit ordinary Americans, but in economic terms, unions (operate) as a labor cartel,” said James Sherk, a Heritage Foundation policy analyst, who testified in support of the right-to-work law at a committee hearing on Monday.
+“Unions argue that they benefit ordinary Americans, but in economic terms, unions (operate) as a labor cartel,” said James Sherk, a Heritage Foundation policy analyst, who testified in support of legislation at an 11-hour public hearing on Monday in front of the Assembly labor committee.

+“If Wisconsin is truly open for business, you will vote with your constituents and turn down this bill,” said Tim Silha, a UAW union president from Janesville.

-The state Assembly’s labor committee is expected to hear about 10 hours of testimony on Monday.
-The full Assembly, where Republicans hold a 63-36 majority, is expected to vote Thursday on the legislation.
+The Assembly, where Republicans hold a 63-36 majority, is expected to vote on Thursday on the legislation.

 Walker became a hero to Republican Party conservatives in 2011 when he pushed for a law to limit the collective bargaining rights of public-sector employees.
 His political stature grew when he survived a union-backed recall election in 2012.